Skip to main content

 TDD_DISP_INTFS_T *intfs, TDD_DISP_DEV_INFO_T *dev_info);

-Find device control handle by device name.
+Locate the device control handle by its device name.

 /**